tendermint/spec/rfc/003-ed25519-verification.md

 #### Tendermint-Go

 - Enable safe batch verification
+    - This has not yet been implemented.

 ### Negative

 #### Tendermint-Go

+- Third_party dependency
-- Third_party dependency, the library has not gone through a security review.
+    - library has not gone through a security review.
+    - unclear maintenance schedule
 - Fragmentation of the ed25519 key for the go implementation, verification is done using a third party library while the rest uses the go standard library